Thoq-jar/htc/README.md

-# T*peScript
+# HackScript

-This is type-checked javascript, nowhere near as many features as ts (by design)
+Haskell Type Checker

+This is type-checked js, nothing more, nothing less